shreyansh26/shreyansh26/README.md

 My technical interests include Natural Language Processing, ML Systems Engineering—including CUDA and Triton for high-performance computing, Privacy-preserving ML, and Cryptography.

-I’m always working on side projects, many of which involve implementing and experimenting with ideas from research papers, efficient kernelsand other advanced techniques in these areas.
+I’m always working on side projects, many of which involve implementing and experimenting with ideas from research papers, efficient kernels and other low-level stuff in LLM training/inference regime.
 You can find these projects here.